-Giant diatoms and diatom mats, largely hitherto thought to be sparse phytoplankton of oligotrophic oceans or in terms of biogeochemical significance "curiosities", are shown to be concentrated at, and sediment massively beneath, oceanic frontal zones.
+- [46] Giant diatoms and diatom mats, largely hitherto thought to be sparse phytoplankton of oligotrophic oceans or in terms of biogeochemical significance "curiosities," are shown to be concentrated at, and sediment massively beneath, oceanic frontal zones.
 Such diatoms may not be dominant in the waters approaching the fronts but are disrupted and concentrated at frontal zones, generally accumulating on the warm side of the front before sedimenting.
 Many of these species are shown to be adapted to stratified waters and are capable of exploiting deep nutrient sources either by buoyancy regulation or the ability to bloom in low-light conditions.
-Their large and robust frustules or the formation of large mats provide defence against grazers.
-Several recent oceanographic studies have emphasized the overlooked nature of these giant diatoms for nutrient cycling and production in the ocean and the complementary evidence from recent and ancient oceanic sediments presented here emphasizes their importance for ocean flux.

-For too long there has been a "black box" approach to biological oceanography.
-There is now a realisation of the importance of a species-based approach particularly as regards significance for export.
-Identification of the key species and functional types is essential, not only for our understanding of biogeochemical processes, but critically to underpin the modelling of the effects of climate change on the ocean carbon cycle.

-Many oceanographic surveys appear to be sampling a spatially restricted and size selective steady state that overlooks some of the key species and export events that drive biogeochemical cycles.
-We urgently need to sample these and, as Le Quéré et al. [2005] succinctly put it "Much more field observations are needed".
-It is, perhaps, stating the obvious that we must look in the right place in the oceans to observe the biogeochemically important processes, but we also need to look using methods that will effectively sample the key players in these processes.
+Their large and robust frustules or the formation of large mats provide defense against grazers.
+Several recent oceanographic studies have emphasized the overlooked nature of these giant diatoms for nutrient cycling and production in the ocean and the complementary evidence from recent and ancient oceanic sediments presented here emphasizes their importance for ocean flux. - [47] For too long there has been a "black box" approach to biological oceanography.
+There is now a realization of the importance of a species-based approach particularly as regards significance for export.
+Identification of the key species and functional types is essential, not only for our understanding of biogeochemical processes, but critically to underpin the modeling of the effects of climate change on the ocean carbon cycle. - [48] Many oceanographic surveys appear to be sampling a spatially restricted and size selective steady state that overlooks some of the key species and export events that drive biogeochemical cycles.
+We urgently need to sample these and, as Le Quéré et al. [2005] succinctly put it "Much more field observations are needed," It is, perhaps, stating the obvious that we must look in the right place in the oceans to observe the biogeochemically important processes, but we also need to look using methods that will effectively sample the key players in these processes. - [49] Acknowledgments.
+Funding for this research was provided by the Natural Environment Research Council (UK) through grants GST/02/252 and JREI F/S/2000/00123 to A. E. S. K. and R. B. P. and through a NERC Research Studentship to I. G. Elaine Watson is thanked for drafting figures.
+We acknowledge discussions with Alberto Naveiro Garabato, Andreas Oschliess, and Duncan Purdie, whose comments also improved the manuscript.